kyteware/faraway/README.md

 # faraway

-An educational raytracer for rendering scenes, featuring lights, reflection and refraction.
+An educational raytracer for rendering scenes, featuring lights and reflection.